thecodearcher/whatsapp-github-chatbot/README.md

+## Build a WhatsApp Chatbot with Twilio WhatsApp API, PHP, and Laravel

 Conversations with family and friends about sensitive topics can often lead to arguments.
 Ironically, many of these conversations don’t take place in person anymore, they happen in real-time via chat apps like WhatsApp.
 When these awkward situations occur, you might find yourself needing to fact check a statement or quickly look up some information.
 Usually, this would require you to fire up your web browser which could be quite inconveniencing when time is of the essence.
 In a perfect life, it would be better to use a chatbot to seamlessly connect with for information.
 With services like the Twilio WhatsApp API, you can build custom solutions like these to power-up your chatting experience.